9 Types of Pipes Used in Commercial Building Construction

 4. Vent Pipes

-These are the only pipes connected to soil pipes because they serve as ventilation for the septic tank.
-Vent pipes serve as the exit for foul gases, which is why they are open on both ends.
+The only pipes connected to soil pipes are vent pipes because the latter serve as ventilation for the septic tank.
+Vent pipes serve as the exit for foul gasses, which is why they are open on both ends.

 Vent pipes should be installed at least one meter higher than roof level and should be around 50 millimeters in diameter.